The 3 best intermittent fasting schedules to lose belly fat

 b) create a calorie deficit.

 However, the most important principle to determine what fasting for belly fat should look like is you.
-Focus on finding the best plan for your needs, preferences, and lifestyle.
-Since sustainable results take time, it’s crucial to find a plan you can stick to without compromising your well-being.
+Focus on finding the best schedule for your needs, preferences, and lifestyle.
+Since sustainable results take time, it’s crucial to find a schedule you can stick to without compromising your well-being.

-If your healthcare provider has given you the all clear to give intermittent fasting a whirl, here are a few plans we’d recommend.
+If your healthcare provider has given you the all clear to give intermittent fasting a whirl, here are a few schedules we’d recommend.

 Time-restricted eating 16:8